mejia-dev/capstone-time-tracker/Timetracker.md

 			* Render basic authentication portal with conditional buttons.
 			* Add login and logout functions to form.
 			* Finish first example form.
 Unclear how redirection is supposed to work with this implementation, but the videos usually get to important points in a roundabout way.
+			* Noted that video tutorial has moved on from the login form.
+Checking example repo to see if solution is listed there.

 * 2024-03-12